JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Retrieves the size of the right margin indent of a paragraph.

 ```
-FUNCTION CTextPara2.GetRightIndent () AS SINGLE
+FUNCTION GetRightIndent () AS SINGLE
    DIM Value AS SINGLE
    this.SetResult(m_pTextPara2->lpvtbl->GetRightIndent(m_pTextPara2, @Value))
    RETURN Value